Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 :: Read more: The Ultimate 5-Axis CNC Machining Guide: The Basics

-Reduced cycle time is another major advantage for 5-axis machining versus 3 and 4-axis machining and 2D machining.
-A 5-axis CNC machine has the ability to manipulate intricate shapes in one setup.
+Reduced cycle time is another major advantage for 5 axis CNC machining versus 3 or 4 axis CNC machining and 2D machining.
+A 5 axis CNC machine has the ability to manipulate intricate shapes in one setup.
 Fewer setups equal decreased potential of tolerance issues between each part datum.
 If you reduce the number of setups, lead times are shortened.
 Therefore small runs of parts can move quickly through the production process, and customer responsiveness is heightened.
 By minimizing movement of parts into the work fixtures, on average, 40 minutes per piece can be spared.
 For prototyping and small batch production, this time savings represents significant cost savings.
-With a single setup, the 5-axis machine is able to machine materials and create 360 degrees of freedom to machine within each axis.
+With a single setup, the 5 axis machine is able to machine materials and create 360 degrees of freedom to machine within each axis.

-5-axis machines can machine essentially every surface.
-This reduces the need for multiple setups or special jigs and fixtures.
+5 axis machines can machine essentially every surface.
+This helps reduce the need for multiple setups or special jigs and fixtures.
 Due to the range of motion of its cutting head and extra rotational axes, these machines can reach 5 sides of a part.
 This means there will be less re-fixturing required and fewer unnecessary setups.
 This not only saves cycle time, but also saves money and operator error.
 In addition, with multiple setups, there is always a possibility of incorrect alignment each time the part is moved.

-There are additional costs each time a machine operator touches a part.
-Through opting for a 5-axis machine, this wasted time and subsequent cost is eliminated.
-By reducing the time taken to re-fixture the part, this in turn also reduces the labour costs.
-The fewer the time an operator needs to touch a part the lower the cost will be.
+Through opting for a 5 axis machine, wasted time and subsequent cost which happened each time a machine operator touches a part can be eliminated.
+When reducing the time taken to re-fixture the part, labor costs are also been reduced.
+That is, the fewer the time an operator needs to touch a part, the lower the cost will be.

 Additionally, less material handling takes place with the product due to the reduction in the amount of repositioning required.
 This leads to time savings and reductions in human errors as well as production costs.
 Complex parts can now be created using the additional axes, and jobs that only require three axes can be completed faster using a 5-axis machine.
 This is because the cutting tool stays tangential to the cutting surface, which in turn removes more material on each pass.